maxmlr/rpi-photobooth/remote/README.md

 ## VScode and PlatformIO IDE
 Flashing a ESP8266 board using Visual Studio Code and PlatformIO

+Formatting eSPO can be done completely on the side menu under the alien Menu

+1. Build project in ES01_1m Build (if you have changed the code)
+2. Upload code to ESP (Be careful to set switch to "Prog")
+3. Unplug and plug into relay station/ switch board

 ## Arduino IDE (deprecated)
 Flashing a ESP8266 board using Arduino 1.8.10+
 ### Requirements: